yovitsa/2420_assignment_1/README2.md

 #
 #
 #
-# Work in progess
+# Setting Up an Arch Linux Server on DigitalOcean with Cloud-Init
-This guide will walk you through the process of setting up a server on Digital Ocean using Arch Linux.
+- This guide will walk you through the process of setting up a server on Digital Ocean using Arch Linux.
 We'll cover everything from creating an SSH key pair to configuring your server with cloud-init.
-The guide assume that you already have digital ocean account and that you psses the basic computer knoweldge,for example opening a terminal on your operating sytem(OS).
+- The guide assume that you already have digital ocean account and that you psses the basic computer knoweldge,for example opening a terminal on your operating sytem(OS).
 #
 # Requierments
 - Digital Ocean Account